Things You'll Need:

 While still wearing them, wash the outside of the gloves with soap or a mild detergent and hot water.
 Use friction to remove dirt, germs, and other organic materials off the surface of the gloves.
 Thoroughly rinse the gloves after this process.

 Remove the gloves and immediately wash your hands with soap and water.

-Turn the gloves inside out and soak them in a mixture of soap and hot water for a few minutes.
-Hang them to dry before reuse.
-Follow this method for a more thorough glove cleaning.
+Turn the gloves inside out and soak them in a mixture of soap and water for a few minutes.
+This is in line with what MCR Safety, a company that produces personal protective equipment, recommends.

 Hang them to dry in a safe location.
 Make sure they are completely dry before proceeding to the next step.

 Wipe the outside of the rubber gloves with a sanitizing or disinfecting product.
 Ensure that the product you're using is safe for use on rubber and that you are following the product directions — especially when it comes to drying time.
 The EPA has a list of registered disinfectants, but you should be aware that "EPA-registered surface disinfectants, including surface wipes, SHOULD NOT be applied on your skin or ingested."
 That is why you should only wipe down the outside of the gloves, since you do not want this product coming in contact with your skin.
 Wash your hands after.